redukti/OpenRedukti/docs/openredukti-building.rst

 Setup OpenBLAS and LAPACK
 -------------------------

 These are available as pre-built packages from `Ravi Dist <https://github.com/dibyendumajumdar/ravi-dist>`_.
-We assume here that the installed libraries are under ``c:\ravi``.
+We assume here that the installed libraries are under ``c:\OpenRedukti``.

 If you have your OpenBLAS and LAPACK files installed differently, please review and amend the ``FindOpenBLAS.cmake`` file in the ``cmake`` folder.